datacommonsorg/docsite/api/pandas/time_series.md

 grand_parent: API
 ---

-# Get Time Series for a Place
+# Retrieve time series for a place

 Returns a `pandas.Series` representing a time series for the [`place`](https://datacommons.org/browser/Place) and [`stat_var`](https://datacommons.org/browser/StatisticalVariable) satisfying any optional parameters.